austin-putz/FImpute/README.md

 # File formats

-I simply use space delimited files for all input files.
+I simply use space delimited files for all input files, I'm not sure if it takes other formats.

 ## Map File